 &lt;sup>25Although we found similar estimates with the equal weighting (identity) matrix (for the benchmark process), we prefer our approach because the somewhat arbitrary number of moments within each set does not artificially affect its importance.
-For example, instead of targeting the moments of oneand five-year growth rates, we could also add two-, three-, and four-year growth rates to the list of targets.
-These additional moments are highly correlated with the original ones, so they do not provide substantially more information, yet adding them would increase the number of moments in the set (and the weight received) by 2.5 fold.
+For example, instead of targeting the moments of one- and five-year growth rates, we could also add two-, three-, and four-year growth rates to the list of targets.
+These additional moments are highly correlated with the original ones, so they do not provide substantially more information, yet adding them would increase the number of moments in the set (and the weight received) by 2.5 times.
 Our approach avoids this outcome.
 We have also experimented with other weighting matrices; for example, in earlier versions of this paper, we assigned weights based on our subjective views about the importance of each moment in typical incomplete markets applications and found similar estimates.
 We have chosen not to use the optimal weighting matrix because our moments are very precisely estimated thanks to the sheer size of our dataset; therefore, efficiency is not a concern.

-$^{26}$ The algorithm is a version of the TikTak algorithm described in Arnaud et al. (2019).
+&lt;sup>26The algorithm is a version of the TikTak algorithm described in Arnaud et al. (2019).
 The latest version of this algorithm incorporates improvements we made while using it for this paper.

 we reach our preferred benchmark process.
 We discuss along the way which aspect(s) of the data each feature helps capture.
 Figure 12 plots the fit of each model to the six sets of moments targeted in the estimation.
-We exclude two specifications from this figure for readability and because their fit is very similar to the ones already shown.
-We also show the fit to the impulse response functions separately in Figure 13.
+We also show the fit to selected impulse response functions separately in Figure 13.
+We exclude two specifications from these figures for readability and show them in Figures D.12 and D.13 in Appendix D.5.